vivianblanco-tech/device-flow/docs/plan.md

-# Laptop Tracking System - Development Plan
+# Align - Development Plan

 ## Overview
 Building a web application to track laptop pickup and delivery from client companies to software engineers, including inventory management and status tracking.